Use catalog datasets

 6. Click the Repath button.

-A new browse window will appear.
+A new browse window appears.

 7. Define the new path to the layer by selecting its current location.